hmslima/sambahsacompletegrammar/sambahsa.md

 **Ia me hat kalen zani –** she has called me adulterous

 **Tod anon kwehrt/beuwt me sieug –** this food makes me sick

+Seizing the opportunity, let me teach you how to say “Anna called John (as) Robert”.
+Well, it's exactly like in English: *Anna kiel John (ka) “Robert”*.
+I suggest you to use the “ka” in order to avoid equivocal appositions.

 I'll use the first example, “[]{#anchor-190}ho pict mien dom do glend”, to explain more about this kind of situation.
 We couldn't have written